makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

 * student-teacher model paradigm (Hinton+ 2015; Sanh+ 2020) to
   align Whisper’s audio-based embeddings with SBERT’s text-based embeddings,
-  * teacher = SBERT encodes corresponding text sentences into semantically rich embedding vectors, which serve as T in the above equations during training.
+  * teacher = SBERT encodes text sentences into semantically rich embedding
+    * T in the above equations
-  * Whisper’s embeddings (A in the above equations), derived from its decoder’s last hidden state, are aligned to these SBERT embeddings using the loss functions described above.
-This process is
+  * Whisper’s decoder’s last hidden state (A in the above equations) are aligned
   * aim: WhiSA to learn robust semantic representations directly from audio
-  * by minimizing the cosine distance between Whisper and SBERT embeddings as
+  * by minimizing the cosine distance between Whisper and SBERT embeddings

 ## 4.3  Adding Psychological Alignment (WhiSPA)